Fried pickle

-Fried pickles, or frickles are a side dish and appetizer found commonly in the Southern U.S. They are made by deep-frying sliced battered dill pickles.
+Fried pickles are a side dish and appetizer found commonly in the Southern U.S. They are made by deep-frying sliced battered dill pickles.

+History

 Fried pickles first appeared on the American culinary scene in the early 1960s.
-The first known fried pickle recipe was printed in the Oakland Tribune on November 19, 1962, for "French Fried Pickles," which called for using sweet pickle slices and pancake mix.
+The first known fried pickle recipe was printed in the Oakland Tribune on November 19, 1962, for "French Fried Pickles", which called for using sweet pickle slices and pancake mix.

-Fried dill pickles were popularized by Bernell "Fatman" Austin in 1963 at the Duchess Drive In located in Atkins, Arkansas.
+Fried dill pickles were popularized by Bernell "Fatman" Austin in 1964 at the Duchess Drive In located in Atkins, Arkansas.
 The Fatman's recipe is only known to his family and used once each year at the annual Picklefest in Atkins, held each May.
-The recipe for Fried pickle at Wikibooks is a general one.

 Fried pickles are served at food festivals and menus of individual and chain restaurants throughout the United States and elsewhere.
 They can be eaten as an appetizer or as an accompaniment to other dishes.
 Fried pickles are frequently served with a ranch dressing or other creamy sauce for dipping.
 In 1963, before the culinary world knew of ranch dressing, the Fatman offered ketchup as a dipping sauce.